-The affirmative vote of the holders of at least a majority of the voting power of all of the outstanding shares of capital stock entitled to vote thereon is required to approve the Second Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation.
+The affirmative vote of the holders of at least 66 2/3% of the total voting power of all the then-outstanding shares of stock of the Company entitled to vote generally in the election of directors, voting together as a single class, is required to approve the Declassification Amendment.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF THE SECOND AMENDMENT AND RESTATED CERTIFICATE OF INCORPORATION.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" APPROVAL OF THE DECLASSIFICATION AMENDMENT.